Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Technical Support Engineer - Graduate Considered

-An exciting opportunity for a talented graduate or experienced support professional to join a market-leading, disruptive software company in London as a Technical Support Engineer.
+An exciting opportunity for an experienced technical support professional to join a market-leading, disruptive software company in London as a Customer Support Engineer.

 Specialising in cutting-edge machine learning technology, this rapidly growing organisation offers excellent training, career progression, and long-term prospects.